Welcome to our list of the best laptops not made in China.

 Well, we’ve found that any laptop usually lasts longer if it’s not made in China.
 Not to mention, there are numerous reports that say that a lot of factories in China often employ underpaid workers that work in less than ideal conditions.

 Of course, there are notable exceptions.
 A good example of this are companies like Samsung and Apple.
 Over the years, both have committed to making sure that their workers in China are compensated properly.

 For more information, We’ve written extensively about this in this article.

-Either way, regardless of your reason, we’ll help you look for the best laptop not made in China even if it’s not made in USA via our list below.
+Either way, regardless of your reason for choosing a non-Chinese-made laptop, we’ll help you look for the best laptop not made in China even if it’s not made in the USA via our list below.

-Among the main manufacturers of HP Laptops is Compal Electronics, which has its platns in Taiwan, and for the past 20 years, HP has had assembly lines in the United States.
+Among the main manufacturers of HP Laptops is Compal Electronics, which has its plants in Taiwan, and for the past 20 years, HP has had assembly lines in the United States.

 From emailing HP earlier this year, we have learned that some of the cheaper models such as the Chromebook still get a lot of components from China.
 However, if it’s any consolation, the higher-priced items such as the15-dy1036nr have more components made in Taiwan and the U.S.